China e-commerce firm JD.com to launch credit-scoring rival to Alibaba's

-BEIJING/SHANGHAI (Reuters) - China’s No. 2 e-commerce firm JD.com Inc (JD.O) is launching a Chinese consumer credit data system as a joint venture with U.S. credit-scoring technology company ZestFinance, taking on a rival service linked to the larger Alibaba Group Holding Ltd (BABA.N).
+BEIJING/SHANGHAI, June 26 (Reuters) - China’s No. 2 e-commerce firm JD.com Inc is launching a Chinese consumer credit data system as a joint venture with U.S. credit-scoring technology company ZestFinance, taking on a rival service linked to the larger Alibaba Group Holding Ltd.

 The companies did not disclose details about the structure of the joint venture or the investments by the partners.
 But they said JD.com will invest an undisclosed sum in ZestFinance.